kirillkuts/LCP-optimization-demo/README.md

 ## How to work with the project?

-Please refer to the provided video to follow along with the instructor, or consult the `optimized` branch commit history for a list of the changes.
+Please refererence [workshop book](https://github.com/kirillkuts/LCP-optimization-demo/blob/main/Module%203.%20Practice%20LCP%20optimization.pdf) to follow along with the instructor, or consult the `optimized` branch commit history for a list of the changes.